vsch/idea-multimarkdown/README.md

 The Full Story
 --------------

-It all started with a desire to see Markdown files in my PhpStorm IDE as they would look on GitHub.
+It all started with a desire to see Markdown files in PhpStorm IDE as they would look on GitHub.
 I was already using [nicoulaj/idea-markdown plugin](https://github.com/nicoulaj/idea-markdown) but found its preview was more like [Craig's List](http://montreal.en.craigslist.ca/) than [GitHub](https://github.com/vsch/laravel-translation-manager).
 It did not appear to have been recently updated, so I decided to fork it and modify the style sheet it uses.
 How hard could that be?

 I found out quickly that there was more to it than meets the eye.
 Rendering is done by Java not a browser, the parser is HTML 3.1 and not all features are implemented.
-Additionally, the Table extension did not work in the version of pegdown used by the plugin.
+Additionally, the Table extension did not work in the version of `pegdown` used by the plugin.
 I needed that because maintaining HTML tables is a pain.
-So I upgraded the plugin to use the latest pegdown, parboiled and fixed a few bugs.
+So I upgraded the plugin to use the latest `pegdown`, `parboiled` and fixed a few bugs.
 Since I was already in the code, I might as well add a few more desired features like user editable style sheet, fix a few more bugs, add updates to preview so that I could split the editor pane and edit in one while seeing the preview in the other.

-Then I encountered some bugs in parsing of compound nested lists in pegdown and had to dive into its source to fix them.
+Then I encountered some bugs in parsing of compound nested lists in `pegdown` and had to dive into its source to fix them.
 Having done that and gotten familiar with it, I decided to add a new extension.
-Finally, to help me with debugging and generating test expectations for pegdown, I had to have the HTML Text tab to display the generated HTML.
+Finally, to help me with debugging and generating test expectations for `pegdown`, I had to have the HTML Text tab to display the generated HTML.

 It has been a fun trip down the rabbit hole of IntelliJ IDEA plugin development that started with a simple desire for a Markdown preview that looked like GitHub's.